Conflict Between Class and Extracurricular Activities

 Responsibility of the Sponsor of the Activity

 - Attempt as much as possible to avoid scheduling events that will conflict with normal class sessions.
-No approved extracurricular activity may require a student to miss more than a week in any course during a semester.
+No approved extracurricular activity may require a student to miss more than a week in any course during a primary term.
 No extracurricular event may be scheduled during the final examination period.

 - Remind students that they should be prepared to miss a given event where there is an insoluble conflict with a scheduled examination or to drop the activity if academic performance is being undermined by absence.